Shayan-Sepahvand/cooperative-continuum-arm/README.md

 ## Citation

-I will be grateful if you cite my work if you use this repository.
+I will be grateful if you cite my work in case you use this repository.

 ```python